alexhokl/notes/nix/gpg.md

 the existing key and delete all keygrips as show above and import the newly exported public key.

+##### Tricks

+- In case an inserted Yubikey cannot be found, try open another terminal.

 ### Install existing keys to new a Yubikey

 Assuming keys are stored in an encrypted USB drive as `/dev/sda1` and name